cixtor/anzen/README.md

-# BabyWAF (Rudimentary Web Application Firewall)
+# Anzen (安全) Google Safe Browsing API

-The following is a rudimentary implementation of an HTTP proxy with malware scan capabilities.
-The HTTP proxy is expected to load heavy loads of traffic and execute some operations against each request.
-If the request is found to be malicious by an internal web service the proxy returns an error to the client, otherwise the request is forwarded to the destination server.
+Anzen (安全) is a web service with a rudimentary implementation of the Google Safe Browsing API to detect and block access to unsafe domain names and URLs known to distribute malware.
+A web application firewall sitting in front of the website passes each HTTP request to the URL threat analyzer and denies stops the connection if the website is unsafe.

 ![architecture](screenshot.png)